 Work-package 2: The information content of terrestrial planet spectra

-We will implement a spectral retrieval code for terrestrial exoplanets.
-While being the standard approach for the characterisation of Hot Jupiters (e.g., Line et al. 2016, Oreshenko et al. 2017), this technique has yet to be applied systematically to terrestrial exoplanets.
-First steps in this direction were recently presented in Feng et al. (2018) analysing the power of reflected light observations with missions like HabEX or LUVOIR.
-Spectral retrieval frameworks allow us to constrain – in a statistical sense – the individual parameter of an underlying model by ‘letting the data speak’.
+We have been implementing a spectral retrieval code for terrestrial exoplanet atmospheres and are currently investigating various types of terrestrial planet atmospheres.
+While being the standard approach for the characterisation of Hot Jupiters (e.g., Line et al. 2016, Oreshenko et al. 2017, Madhusudhan 2019), the atmospheric retrieval technique has yet to be applied systematically to terrestrial exoplanets.
+First steps in this direction were presented in Feng et al. (2018) analysing the power of reflected light observations with missions like HabEX or LUVOIR.
 Such an approach needs to be the basis for combining our knowledge (and ignorance) of individual parameters to arrive at a statistical quantitative conclusion regarding an exoplanet’s habitability.
 Using the Earth’s atmosphere as a starting point, but then varying (1) the spectral coverage, (2) the spectral resolution, (3) the signal-to-noise, (4) the cloud coverage, (5) the host star type, and (6) the composition, we will assess the impact of these parameters on the final conclusions from our retrieval code.
 As such this work will deliver a key piece for a statistical framework assessing habitability (see Catling et al. 2017 for a recent proposal) and will also inform us about the knowledge to be gained from future observations with upcoming facilities.
 This work is led by NCCR post-doc Dr. Eleonora Alei.

 Work-package 3: From stellar abundances to planetary interiors